Smapifan/Smapifan-Pages/README.md

 # Smapifan-Pages
-All github pages I create or have created in one place.
+All GitHub Pages I create or have created in one place.

-# Content
+---

-## Hex-Alphabet(not professional)
+## 🗂️ Content

+### Hex-Alphabet (not professional)
-A non-professional tool that allows you to translate into hexadecimal code (not professional!!!!)
+A tool that allows you to translate into hexadecimal code (not professional!!!!)

-## Werewolf Wiki
+### Werewolf Wiki
 The wiki page for my mod Werewolf Valley expansion.